 ✔️ Remote-controlled vibration.

 ✔️ Auto-off vibration timer.

 ❌ Uses some polyurethane (2%).

-The core uses high density innerspring construction, with 201 steel coils with 16 gauge thickness, along with a sturdy border rod.
-Surprisingly, the mattress is able to stay reasonably lightweight (15 pounds) even with the steel innersprings.
+The core uses high-density innerspring construction, with 201 steel coils with 16 gauge thickness, along with a sturdy border rod.
+Surprisingly, the mattress is able to stay reasonably lightweight (15 pounds) even with the steel innerspring.
 We love that it ships flat and is ready to set up right out of the box.

 The two-stage firmness is very well designed.
 The infant side has a slightly plush surface with ample firmness as it is compressed; the toddler side is very comfortable (see our compression tests later in this article).

 Greenguard GOLD certification provides a level of trust that parents can be confident with, demonstrating low emissions of volatile organic compounds (VOCs) and off-gassing.
 This means no harsh odors or chemicals.